Each school publishes a SEN information report on their website, which explains how they meet the needs of children with SEND.

 Most children and young people in Enfield will be supported in a mainstream school with universal or targeted services.
 Each school publishes a SEN information report on their website, which explains how they meet the needs of children and young people with SEND.

-In Enfield there are two types of specialist provisions that can be found in some mainstream schools.
-These are called specially resourced provisions (SRPs) and Designated Units (Units) and cater for children and young people with Education, Health and Care Plans.
+In Enfield there are 2 types of specialist provisions that can be found in some mainstream schools.
+These are called specially resourced provisions (SRPs) and designated units (Units) and cater for children and young people with education, health and care plans (EHCPs).

 Where these children or young people have been identified as needing more support than can be provided in a mainstream classroom, they may be offered a place in a local authority SRP or Unit.
 These are part of mainstream schools in order to facilitate integration with mainstream peers.
 SRPs and Units have a limited number of places with a specialist focus.
-Places in local authority SRPs and Units are allocated by the SEN Service.
+Places in local authority SRPs and Units are allocated by the SEN Service following consultation with schools.

 The admissions guidance for Enfield special schools (PDF, 809.26 KB) provides more information.